Digital technologies: Drones, Virtual Reality and Artificial Intelligence

 Digitalisation is transforming the energy industry, by improving efficiency and safety, as well as facilitating the use of renewable energy.

-In almost every technology developed at STCA, a chemical reaction occurs to convert one substance into another.
+In almost every technology developed at Shell, a chemical reaction occurs to convert one substance into another.
 A catalyst accelerates almost every chemical reaction.